Sole Proprietorship Declaration

 Limited Liability Companies Law art.
 125 to 129 (repealed)

-If you are still hesitating, send us your inquiry, we will be happy to assist you.
+If you are still doubting, send us your question, we will be happy to assist you